vatesfr/xen-orchestra/docs/advanced.md

 :::

 - Generate a token:
-  - Go to Admin > Tokens > Add token
+  - Go to Profile > API Tokens > Add a token
   - Create a token with "Write enabled"
   - The owner of the token must have at least the following permissions:
     - View permissions on: